eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/50_develop-eos-evm-smart-contracts-with-remix.md

  You will return to this panel later, after you deploy the smart contract, and if you want to [verify](#verify-the-smart-contract) the deployed smart contract.

-## Connect To Trust
+## Connect To EOS EVM

 ### Connect Metamask Wallet

-To connect the Remix IDE to the Trust network you must first [connect your metamask wallet](../20_eos-evm-network/20_connect-metamask.md) to the Trust network.
-You can connect to the Trust main network or you can connect to any of the available Trust test networks.
-For information about available Trust networks please consult the [resources page](../20_eos-evm-network/30_resources.md).
+To connect the Remix IDE to the EOS EVM network you must first [connect your metamask wallet](../20_eos-evm-network/20_connect-metamask.md) to the EOS EVM network.
+You can connect to the EOS EVM main network or you can connect to any of the available EOS EVM test networks.
+For information about available EOS EVM networks please consult the [resources page](../20_eos-evm-network/30_resources.md).

 ### Have Enough EMV Tokens

 You also must ensure you have EVM tokens available in your wallet to be able to cover the transactions costs.
-If you use the Trust test network you can use the [faucet](https://faucet-testnet.trust.one) to get some EVM tokens.
-If you use the Trust main network you must transfer tokens from a different address or swap them from EOS tokens or any other available tokens.
+If you use the EOS EVM test network you can use the [faucet](https://faucet-testnet.trust.one) to get some EVM tokens.
+If you use the EOS EVM main network you must transfer tokens from a different address or swap them from EOS tokens or any other available tokens.

-### Connect the Remix IDE To Trust
+### Connect the Remix IDE To EOS EVM

-To connect the Remix IDE to the Trust network:
+To connect the Remix IDE to the EOS EVM network:

 1. Click the `Deploy & run transactions` button on the left side vertical menu to switch to the `Deploy & run transactions` panel.
 2. Click the `ENVIRONMENT` drop-down list.